 There is also the psychological aspect to consider.
 Conor McGregor seemed to get into Aldo’s head in the run-up to their fight back at UFC 194 and Aldo came out sloppily aggressive much to his demise.
 He doesn’t have any of that serious drama with Max Holloway this time, but he will have the sting of that loss (which was Aldo’s last fight) fresh in mind.
 I don’t know if or how this will affect Aldo’s mindset, but it is something to think about.

 Overall, I do believe Jose Aldo is a legitimate underdog in this fight.
 He is just 31 years old, but he has had a long career complete with tough fights and grueling training.
 Max Holloway is the younger, fresher and more proven commodity at this point.

 However, I also believe the odds underestimate Jose Aldo.
 He showed a clear advantage in the standup game over the first two rounds in their first fight.
-William Hill’s price of 5/2 and BetOnline’s price of +250 are too attractive to pass.
+William Hill’s price of 5/2 is too attractive to pass.
 Jose Aldo does have an uphill battle ahead of him at UFC 218, but those odds are long enough to make him worth a wager.

 Max Holloway Highlights

 Jose Aldo Highlights